BY-LAWS OF THE FARMERS MARKET FEDERATION OF NEW YORK, INC.

 ARTICLE III – DEFINITIONS

-A Farmers Market will be defined as any public gathering used by two three or more producers, produced by the farmer/or from other local producers, for the direct sale of farm and food products from producers to consumers.
+A Farmers Market will be defined as any public gathering used by three or more producers, produced by the farmer/or from other local producers, for the direct sale of farm and food products from producers to consumers.

 ARTICLE IV - MEMBERSHIP